FAQs about IB at Baldwin

 The IB Diploma Program (DP) is a comprehensive college preparatory program for juniors and seniors.
 Students in the DP program must complete coursework in:

 - Arts/or a second course in the other five subject areas.

 All subjects are taken for two consecutive years to ensure both depth and breadth of understanding.
 DP candidates may also complete a 4,000-word independent research project called the Extended Essay and 150 hours of participation in Creativity, Activity & Service (CAS) activities.

 DP Candidates take the Theory of Knowledge course in both their junior and senior years.

 - explores relationships among disciplines

 - engages students in reflection and discussion on perspectives of life from different cultural, religious, and philosophical orientations.

-How is the Diploma Programme different from other pre-university academic programmes?
+How is the Diploma Program different from other academic programs?

-The Diploma Programme is a comprehensive and balanced two-year curriculum and assessment system that requires students to study courses across all disciplines.
-Within this structured framework, the Diploma Programme provides a great deal of flexibility, accommodating student interest and abilities.
+The Diploma Program is a comprehensive and balanced two-year curriculum and assessment system that requires students to study courses across all disciplines.
+Within this structured framework, the Diploma Program provides a great deal of flexibility, accommodating student interest and abilities.
 Through careful subject selection, students may tailor their course of studies to meet their needs.

 Regardless of the subject selection, all students in the DP: